AWegnerGitHub/awegnergithub.github.io-content/2019_10_22_gitlab_runners.md

       script:
         - xenon --max-absolute B --max-modules B --max-average B my_package/

 I previously mentioned that I allowed the xenon step to fail.
-This is accomplished with the `allow_failue: true` setting you see here.
+This is accomplished with the `allow_failure: true` setting you see here.
 Since this setting is in place, the pipeline will proceed even if this single task fails.

 ### Manual deployment